sfdduncan/Propose_Review__Presentation/README.md

 ## Computational Methods

-The browser-based games are designed not only to teach participants about data extractivism, but to place them directly inside the act of hacking the systems that sustain it.
-In response to feedback given at the review, my project moves beyond a purely pedagogical simulation by requiring players to actively intervene in and produce hacks within the game environment, rather than simply observing or learning about algorithmic processes.
+My computational approach centers on game design and hacking as both a literal practice and a framework for Indigenous data liberation.
+The goal is to make hacking approachable, reframing it as a set of skills and tactics for intervening in extractive computational systems rather than a domain reserved for technical experts.

-This project uses computational methods not to optimize or improve AI systems, but to expose their assumptions, vulnerabilities, and political consequences through game design and speculative hacking practices.
-The browser-based games simulate algorithmic processes such as data training, classification, and prediction, while allowing players to actively produce hacks within the system.
-These hacks take the form of disruptive in-game interventions, including popup worms that replicate and obstruct interfaces, glitching data clouds that contaminate training sets, and cascading errors that propagate through algorithmic pipelines.
+The browser-based games are designed not only to teach participants about data extractivism, but to place them directly inside the act of disrupting the systems that sustain it.
+Responding to feedback from the review, the project moves beyond pedagogical simulation by requiring players to actively intervene in and produce hacks within the game environment, rather than merely observing algorithmic processes.

-The archive component operates as an open-source computational infrastructure, organizing tools, texts, and practices related to hacktivism and refusal.
-Rather than privileging those with high technical skills, the computational workflows emphasize misuse, failure, and opacity as pedagogical affordances.
-Computation here becomes a site of learning and resistance, demonstrating how algorithmic systems can be confronted rather than refined.
+The archive component functions as an open-source repository designed to teach participants and provide them with tools to become more fully engaged with hacking and hacktivism.
+It organizes techniques, texts, and practices around intervention, lowering the barrier to entry for those without formal technical training.
+Rather than privileging mastery or efficiency, the workflows emphasize experimentation, failure, and opacity as pedagogical strategies, positioning it as a site of learning and resistance.

 ---